quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/method_notes/uniform_grid.md

 initial mesh that resolves known rapid momentum variation; tighter tolerances alone cannot detect agreement caused by aliasing.
 Band energy and entropy are computed on the accepted density mesh.
 Their error estimates are diagnostics and do not trigger refinement.
-They are available as `errors.band_energy_integration` and `errors.entropy_integration`.
+They are available as `errors.band_energy_integration` and `errors.entropy`.
 Both the quantities and their errors are per cell per physical orbital.
 The estimates remain empirical.
 Exhausting `max_points` or `max_refinements` raises an actionable convergence error rather than returning an unconverged